wang-zixuan/MissingSemester-Shell/lecture7.md

-## Lecture 7: Debugging and Profiling
+## Lecture7: Debugging and Profiling

 ### Debugging